 Digital Sisterhood Network and Digital Sisterhood Month

-DSN launched Digital Sisterhood Radio on Talkshoe.com to share stories about women leaders in social media and technology and what matters most to them.
-One of the best program series featured women in The Digital Sisterhood Leadership Project.
+DSN launched Digital Sisterhood Radio on Talkshoe.com in 2010 to share stories about women leaders in social media and technology and what matters most to them.
+One of the best podcast series featured women in The Digital Sisterhood Leadership Project.

-DSN also produces Digital Sisterhood Month (#DSMonth), an annual celebration held in December that honors the conversations, connections, communities, causes, and commerce women engage in with each other.
-During #DSMonth, DSN has hosted digital storytelling campaigns, meet ups in various cities (Washington, DC, London, and New York City), panel discussions, Digital Sisterhood Radio interviews, and Twitter chats.
-It has also recognized Digital Sisters of the Year, communities, and colleges in 2010, 2011, 2012, 2013, and 2014.
-To date, over 300 women, 25 organizations, and 10 colleges have been honored.
+DSN also produced Digital Sisterhood Month (#DSMonth), an annual celebration held in December that honors the conversations, connections, communities, causes, and commerce women engage in with each other.
+During #DSMonth, DSN hosted digital storytelling campaigns, meet ups in various cities (Washington, DC, London, and New York City), panel discussions, Digital Sisterhood Radio interviews, and Twitter chats.
+It also recognized Digital Sisters of the Year, communities, and colleges in 2010, 2011, 2012, 2013, and 2014.
+During this period, over 300 women, 25 organizations, and 10 colleges were honored.

 Digital Sisterhood Meet Ups and Panel Discussions

-Since 2010, DSN has held a series of meet ups and panel discussions in Washington, DC, Atlanta, London, and New York City.
+From 2010 to 2015, DSN held a series of meet ups and panel discussions in Washington, DC, Atlanta, London, and New York City.
 Its first panel series featuring DC women in social media was held at the Martin Luther King, Jr. Memorial Library.

 Topics of discussion included how creative women use social media; how women marry their social justice, social entrepreneurial and nonprofit work with social media; how women use social media to practice and promote healthy living; how women entrepreneurs and innerpreneurs use the web and social media to operate, expand, and reinvent their businesses; and how women in social media discuss fashion, beauty, hair, and lifestyles.